 The employee perspective in the Exploded View: understanding the employee and their experience

 The Exploded View is an effective tool for helping companies navigate an increasingly digital world.
-The model is based on six levels.
-These levels can be broken down into different perspectives and used accordingly – these include the customer, market, company and employee perspectives.
+The model is based on six layers.
+These layers can be broken down into different perspectives and used accordingly – these include the customer, market, company and employee perspectives.
 In this article, we want to shine a brief light on the employee perspective.
-You can find a detailed description of this perspective and additional useful tools for your digitisation projects in our free white paper.
+You can find a detailed description of this perspective and additional useful tools for your digitalisation projects in our free whitepaper.

 The employee perspective in the Exploded View considers the people working in the company, their situations, routines and experiences (employee journey).
 The ability to take the perspective of the employee and to achieve steady improvements in their employee journey is certain to make a significant contribution to the company’s success.